-The end of the space shuttle is a cardboard tri fold presentation board (Dollar Tree), with colored tape at the bottom that we painted silver.
-Oh, and one of the kids painted the word NASA on the side!
+The end of the space shuttle is a cardboard tri fold presentation board (Dollar Tree) with colored tape at the bottom that we painted silver.
+One of the children painted the word NASA on the side!

-This is the space shuttle shelf with all the astronaut supplies and the control board!
+The photo above is the space shuttle shelf with all the astronaut supplies and the control board!
 I covered the shelf with foil to make it silver like a real space shuttle.
-I added some space signs, a keyboard, headphones, gloves, a launch checklist, space food (pom poms), and a jet pack.
+I added some space signs, a keyboard, headphones, gloves, a launch checklist, space food (pom poms) and a jet pack.

 This is one of our control boards up close!
 We created a shuttle or mission control board using items from the hardware store and bottle lids.
 I also created a few printables for the board.
 I added letters and numbers to the board to sneak in some more literacy and math into their play!